ahmedkaludi/easy-appointments/trunk/readme.txt

 25. Admin panel - Report - Export page

 == Changelog ==
+= 2.14.3 (2020-07-13) =
+* Added option for Header customization on full calendar view for month, week, day
+* Improvements regarding `fancy-select` issue

+= 2.14.2 (2020-07-08) =
+* Fixed issue with duplicated custom fields when you re-activate plugin
+* Fixed issue when there is `fancy-select` active on page

 = 2.14.1 (2020-06-14) =
 * Added translatable title to email links prompt page introduced in 2.14
 * Updated translation files